Guild of Young Freemen: The Society of Young Freemen

-The official formation of the Society of Young Freemen of the City of London took place at an inaugural meeting on 7 December 1976 at Mansion House, launched under the auspices of the then Lord Mayor, Sir Robin Gillett Bt (who served as the Society’s first Patron).
-The Society’s stated aim was "to promote an interest in and the interests of the City of London among Freemen of the City" – in practice, to increase the participation of young Freemen and Liverymen in City affairs and traditions.
+The official formation of the Society of Young Freemen of the City of London took place at an inaugural meeting on 7 December 1976 at Mansion House, launched under the auspices of the then Lord Mayor, Sir Robin Gillett (who served as the society’s first patron).
+The society’s stated aim was "to promote an interest in and the interests of the City of London among Freemen of the City" – in practice, to increase the participation of young Freemen and Liverymen in City affairs and traditions.

-Early leadership of the Society was drawn from young City Freemen: June Evans served as the first chairman in 1976–77.
-She was followed by William Hunt and (Margaret) "Penny" Lewis – later known as Penny Harrison, among others, who together shaped the Society's direction in its formative years.
+Early leadership of the society was drawn from young City Freemen: June Evans served as the first chairman in 1976–1977.
+She was followed by William Hunt and (Margaret) "Penny" Lewis – later known as Penny Harrison, among others, who together shaped the society's direction in its formative years.

-From the outset, the Lord Mayor agreed to act as Patron of the Society, and successive Lord Mayors continued this patronage tradition.
+From the outset, the lord mayor agreed to act as patron of the society, and successive lord mayors continued this patronage tradition.
 The Society of Young Freemen quickly became active in the City's calendar: it held annual dinners and social events, arranged educational visits, and encouraged its members’ involvement in historic ceremonies.
-Within a few years, the Society was recognised as a training ground for future Livery company members and City leaders, with several alumni later serving as Livery Masters, City officers, and even Lord Mayors.
+Within a few years, the society was recognised as a training ground for future Livery company members and City leaders, with several alumni later serving as livery masters, City officers, and even lord mayors.

 The Guild of Young Freemen

-In 2015, the Society adopted the name Guild of Young Freemen to better reflect City traditions.
-The Guild remains distinct from the older Guild of Freemen of the City of London, which was founded in 1908.
+In 2015, the society adopted the name Guild of Young Freemen to better reflect City traditions.
+The guild remains distinct from the older Guild of Freemen of the City of London, which was founded in 1908.

 Current activities

-Members of the Guild regularly participate in major City events.
+Members of the guild regularly participate in major City events.
 It maintains a ceremonial role in the annual Lord Mayor's Show, where its members traditionally escort the wickerwork giants Gog and Magog through the City, in collaboration with the Worshipful Company of Basketmakers.

-The Guild also contributes volunteer marshals to the annual Sheep Drive across London Bridge, a charitable event organised by the Worshipful Company of Woolmen which recreates the traditional right of Freemen to drive sheep over the Thames toll-free.
+The guild also contributes volunteer marshals to the annual Sheep Drive across London Bridge, a charitable event organised by the Worshipful Company of Woolmen which recreates the traditional right of Freemen to drive sheep over the Thames toll-free.

-In addition to its ceremonial roles, the Guild hosts lectures, inter-livery networking events, and formal dinners throughout the year.
+In addition to its ceremonial roles, the guild hosts lectures, inter-livery networking events, and formal dinners throughout the year.

 It has partnered with modern City of London livery companies such as the Worshipful Company of Information Technologists, and supported other civic activities like the Lord Mayor's Big Curry Lunch.

+Governance

+On 28 November 2025, the Guild of Young Freemen of the City of London was incorporated as a private company limited by guarantee.
+The organisation’s articles of association define its objects as promoting participation in the civic affairs and traditions of the City of London and acting as an "incubator for prospective leadership."
+The constitution mandates that the master and wardens must be Freemen of the City of London and establishes a formal disciplinary framework, including a disciplinary court and adherence to the City of London Corporation's code of conduct.